magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!--- MC-36836 -->

-*  The Admin Orders grid date picker grid now works as expected when the Admin locale is Arabic (`ar_SA - Saudi Arabia`).
+*  The Admin Orders grid Date Picker now works as expected when the Admin locale is Arabic (`ar_SA - Saudi Arabia`).

 <!--- MC-38476 -->